ITPEnergised is a trusted advisor providing client-focused, reliable, commercially minded, environmental and energy consulting services.

 The latest UK Government Emissions factors were published on 23rd June 2022.
 These figures can be used for accurately reporting the carbon impact of business energy use.

 We have provided a summary of the main points in relation to grid electricity and natural gas emission factors.

-On this current path (noting that more solar PV and onshore/offshore wind has been added since 2019) there are challenges ahead for gas fired combined heat and power as a carbon reducing technology.
-The increase in gas related emissions from CHP engines is unlikely to be offset by the reduction in imported grid electricity related emissions.
-However, CHP is commercially attractive at the moment due to the cost of natural gas relative to grid electricity.
+On this current path (noting that more solar PV and onshore/offshore wind has been added since 2020) there are challenges ahead for gas fired combined heat and power as a carbon reducing technology.
+The increase in natural gas related emissions from CHP engines is very unlikely to be offset by the reduction in imported grid electricity related emissions.
+However, CHP still remains attractive at the moment due to the potential for financial savings.

-The natural gas emissions factor has changed slightly from 2020 figure of 0.18387 kg CO2e per kWh to 0.18316 kg CO2e per kWh.
+The natural gas emissions factor has reduced by 1.7% from the 2021 figure of 0.18316 kg CO2e per kWh to 0.18 kg CO2e per kWh.
 This is due to a small increase in biogas injection to the gas grid.

 The reduction in grid carbon intensity is good news again for companies who have carbon reduction targets.
 It should be noted that UK electricity end users have all contributed to this success.
 Commercial and industrial users will be able to see on their bills that they pay a financial contribution to this.

 At ITPEnergised, we are proud of our contribution.
 The grid continues to decarbonise and many of our projects are very much based on achieving that outcome.
 We can help you with all aspects of your journey to net zero, from carbon footprinting to cradle-to-grave solutions for all renewable energy generation technologies.

 Download a PDF of this briefing here.